jabranr/jabranr.github.io/articles/consuming-multiple-api-asynchronously.md

 [USA Outdoors Adventure](http://j.mp/1ohip3T) app recognises its users by using Facebook Graph API and then loads their up-to-date status by consuming Graph, Google Maps and its own Outdoors Adventure(OA) API.
 The process flow is as following:

-* Check user status (Graph API)
+- Check user status (Graph API)
-* Confirm user registration (OA API)
+- Confirm user registration (OA API)
-* Check user status and get user data (OA API)
+- Check user status and get user data (OA API)
-* Load user status (Google Maps API)
+- Load user status (Google Maps API)

 To stick with this cascading flow, API calls need to be chained accordingly to avoid errors, unexpected results or early call warnings.
 So APIs call flow goes as following:

-* Call Graph API
+- Call Graph API
-* Call OA API as a callback to Graph API
+- Call OA API as a callback to Graph API
-* Call Google Maps API as a callback to OA API
+- Call Google Maps API as a callback to OA API
-* Setup front-end using final data in hand
+- Setup Frontend using final data in hand

 Here I will go through all these steps explaining how it works best by chaining calls for multiple APIs. <sup>1</sup>